FactorySimPy/FactorySimPy/docs/basic_components.md

-During a simulation run, once the conveyor receives the first item, it transitions into MOVING_STATE and begins advancing items at every delay interval.
-The conveyor continues this movement until the first item reaches the destination end.
-If the destination node does not retrieve the item, the conveyor stalls and enters one of the following states: STALLED_ACCUMULATING_STATE: for accumulating conveyors or STALLED_NONACCUMULATING_STATE: for non-accumulating conveyors.
-The movement resumes only after the front item is removed by the destination node.
+During a simulation run, the conveyor remains idle until it receives the first item.
+At that point, it transitions into MOVING_STATE and begins advancing items at fixed intervals defined by delay.
+Each advancement shifts all items one slot closer to the destination end.
+The conveyor continues moving until the leading item reaches the destination node.
+The conveyor continues moving until the leading item reaches the destination node (dest_node).
+If the destination node does not accept the item, the conveyor enters a STALLED state.

+ - An accumulating conveyor can continue to accept new items while stalled, provided there is remaining capacity.

+ - A non-accumulating conveyor cannot accept new items while stalled.

-During its operation, the source transitions through the following states:
+ During its operation, the conveyor transitions through the following states:

 1. "SETUP_STATE": Initialization or warm-up phase.